brix4dayz/dpd_cpp/README.md

 Also has specific implementations descending from these classes: HydrophobicTail, PECTriblock, HydrophobicCore, Micelle, DPDPolymerData (aqueous polymer builder), TriblockData (builder), ChargeTriblockData (builder), DiblockMicelle, TriblockMicelle, CopolymerMicelleFrame (processor), TriblockFrame (processor).

 __Current__ __Objectives__:
 * Finish TriblockFrame and its parent classes.
 * Reorganize dpdData, dpdFrame, and bin classes as parent classes.
 * Implement Nanoparticle class.
 * Add collision detection to builders using bins.
 * Organize library and executables into application.
 * Develop Python GUI to handle inputs and call executables to generate and process simulations.
 * Finish unlink and deconstructors for objects to prevent memory leaks.
 * Consider using references in some places instead of pointers.
+* Write code which can read output files produced by other software into data, process/edit/manipulate that data and print it in a friendly format.
+* Make generic classes for calculating measurements for dad simulation objects such persistence length of a chain, or radius of gyration for micelles, etc.